babylonchain/babylon/x/zoneconcierge/README.md

 // It includes a number of BTC headers, a raw checkpoint, an epoch metadata, and
 // a CZ header if there exists CZ headers checkpointed to this epoch.
 // Upon a newly finalised epoch in Babylon, Babylon will send a BTC timestamp to each
-// Cosmos zone that has phase-2 integration with Babylon via IBC. message BTCTimestamp {
+// PoS blockchain that has phase-2 integration with Babylon via IBC. message BTCTimestamp {
   // header is the last CZ header in the finalized Babylon epoch babylon.zoneconcierge.v1.IndexedHeader header = 1;